All companies

 Pricing summary : How RunPod’s dual-cloud + Serverless + tiered storage stack works

-RunPod runs two parallel deployment modes on a shared rate card.
-Pods are persistent per-hour GPU rentals — customers spin up a container, work on it for hours or days, and pay for the wall-clock time the Pod is running.
-Serverless endpoints are per-second-billed inference workers that scale to zero between requests — customers deploy a Docker image and RunPod handles autoscaling, cold-start optimization, and request routing.
-Both modes share the same GPU types but differ in billing granularity (per-hour for Pods, per-second for Serverless).
+RunPod runs four deployment modes on a shared rate card.
+Pods are persistent per-hour GPU rentals — customers spin up a container, work on it for hours or days, and pay for the wall-clock time the Pod is running (RTX A5000 $0.27/hr through B300 $7.39/hr).
+Serverless endpoints are per-second-billed inference workers that scale to zero between requests.
+Clusters are instant multi-node GPU clusters (up to 64 GPUs, no commitment) with a small per-hour card (H200 SXM $4.31, A100 SXM $1.79) and larger SKUs sales-led; Reserved Clusters are entirely Contact-sales with 1–12mo+ commit terms.
+Public Endpoints add a pay-per-request API layer over pre-deployed models (e.g. $0.05/1000 chars for Whisper V3, $0.02/megapixel for FLUX.1, $1.20/request for SORA 2 Pro video).
+All compute modes share the same GPU types but differ in billing granularity (per-hour for Pods/Clusters, per-second for Serverless, per-request for Public Endpoints).

 The dual-cloud split applies to Pods only: Secure Cloud runs on RunPod-operated enterprise data centers with SLA backing; Community Cloud runs on partner DCs at typically 20–40% lower cost with no SLA.
 Storage is split across five SKUs — Container Disk ($0.10/GB-month), Volume Disk ($0.10 running / $0.20 idle), Network Storage Standard ($0.07 under 1TB / $0.05 over 1TB), and Network Storage High-Performance ($0.14) — which finance teams must aggregate to forecast total storage spend.
 There is no published free tier; Enterprise commits unlock volume discounts and dedicated capacity.

 This multi-SKU rate-card design gives customers granular control over price-reliability and persistence-vs-serverless trade-offs.
-The breadth of GPU types (RTX 4090 through B200 in one rate card) is also unusual — most AI infrastructure platforms commit to either workstation/consumer GPUs or data-center GPUs but not both.
+The breadth of GPU types (RTX 4090 through B300 in one rate card) is also unusual — most AI infrastructure platforms commit to either workstation/consumer GPUs or data-center GPUs but not both.

 What makes this different: Explicit Secure-vs-Community Cloud pricing makes the reliability trade-off legible — customers see that they’re trading SLA for cost rather than discovering the gap after deployment.
 This transparent reliability tiering is unusual in cloud infrastructure and reflects RunPod’s marketplace heritage rather than a hyperscaler-style “premium-by-default” architecture.